luc-silva/portfolio/README.md

 ## Plans
-- Adapt website for smartphones
+- Improve SEO
+- Improve design

 ## How to test it locally
 First, download the repository into your machine: